 Whilst each of the stations we call at are step-free, at times some features, such as access ramps may not be available or may be more challenging to use.
 Whilst booking your assistance with Passenger Assist, our team will be able to recommend journey options and find out what support you need.
 Where a station is inaccessible to you, we will arrange alternative transport to or from the nearest station that is, at no extra cost.

-Similarly, if our team believes there is any risk of you not being provided with sufficient assistance at a particular station or stage of your journey, they may also provide an alternative journey plan, assistance, or transport to get you to your destination, at no extra cost to you.
-If you require further information, such as a map of a station, please ask our Passenger Assist team which they will be able to email you or send by post.
+Similarly, if our team believes there is any risk of you not being provided with sufficient assistance at a particular station, or stage of your journey, they may also provide an alternative journey plan, assistance, or transport to get you to your destination, at no extra cost to you.
+If you require further information, such as a map of a station, please ask our Passenger Assist team who will be able to assist.

-If you need help when you get to an unstaffed station, you can either call the station operator’s Passenger Assist team, whose phone number can be found on the welcome board at the station, or use the Help Point (where available) and you’ll be able to speak to someone who can help.
+If you need help when you get to an unstaffed station, you can either call the Station Facility Operator’s Passenger Assist team, whose phone number can be found on the Welcome Board at the station, or use the Help Point (where available) and you’ll be able to speak to someone who can help.

-We will help wheelchair or mobility scooter users on and off the train with a portable ramp, specially designed and tested for the purpose.
-You can find our restrictions on wheelchairs and mobility scooters in section A5 below.
-There are ramps on board our trains and at each of the stations we serve.
+We will help wheelchair, mobility aid or mobility scooter users on and off the train with a portable customer assistance ramp, specially designed and tested for the purpose.
+There are ramps available at each of the stations we serve and we also have ramps available on board our trains.
+You can find our restrictions on wheelchairs, mobility scooters and mobility aids in section A5 below

-Our colleagues are trained to use the ramps safely and to support you on and off the train.
-If you need a ramp and have pre-booked assistance, our colleagues will be ready to help you board.
-If you haven’t booked assistance, please let station colleagues know that you need a ramp as soon as you arrive, and they will ensure you get on the train safely.
-Our colleagues are not permitted to lift anyone into or out of a wheelchair, up steps or into a train seat.
+Our colleagues are trained to use customer assistance ramps safely and to support you on and off the train.
+If you need a customer assistance ramp and have pre-booked assistance, our colleagues will be ready to help you board.
+If you haven’t booked assistance, please let station colleagues know that you need assistance as soon as you arrive, and they will ensure you get on the train safely.
+Our Customer Experience Ambassadors are not permitted to lift anyone into or out of a wheelchair, up steps or into a train seat.

 WHAT IF YOU HAVE A CONNECTION?

 If you have booked assistance with us, we will liaise with other train operators to provide the help you need at interchange stations.
 If you are unable to book, our onboard Customer Experience Ambassadors will be able to check the accessibility of the station you need to change at.
 If it is inaccessible to you (for example not all stations are staffed throughout the day) our colleagues can help you replan your journey.
-All the stations that our trains call at are staffed.
-However, at Morpeth colleagues are only present for part of the day.
-This might mean we suggest changing trains at a different station or that alternative transport from an accessible station, to your destination, is provided.
+All the stations that our trains call at are staffed, however at Morpeth colleagues are not available 24/7.
+This might mean we suggest changing trains at a different station or that alternative transport from an accessible station to your destination, is provided.

 We can book the assistance for your entire journey, even if it includes travel on other operators’ services.
 Our Passenger Assist team will provide enough time during your journey so that you can make your connections.

 Sometimes the arrival or departure platform for a train can be changed at short notice.
-When this happens, the station operator’s colleagues can help you get to the new platform as quickly and safely as possible.
-Aural and visual information will be updated, as quickly as possible, to help inform all passengers of any change.
+When this happens, the Station Facility Operator’s colleagues can help you get to the new platform as quickly and safely as possible.
+Information will be updated, as quickly as possible, to help inform all passengers of any change.
 If there are no colleagues available, please use the Help Points provided.

 WHAT IF YOU CONTINUE YOUR JOURNEY ON OTHER TRANSPORT?